EAC-21/Python-for-Data-Science/Assigment 2/README.md

-In this folder you can find the Exercise 2.
+In the File above you will find the Exercise 2